LostInCompilation/LogMe/README.md

 TODO

 ## Getting the library
-To download the library simply clone the repository:
+To get the library simply clone the GitHub repository:
 ~~~
 git clone https://github.com/LostInCompilation/LogMe
 ~~~